gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceOnboardingControlPolicy.md

 ### -SecurityGroupObjectId
 Specifies the object ID of a security group in Azure AD.
 If you try to specify the object ID of a distribution group, you will see an error.

-The specified group restricts which users can protect content by using Information Protection service.
-If you also enable license enforcement, only users that have a license assigned and are members of this specified group can protect content by using Azure Information Protection service.
+The specified group restricts which users can protect content by using Azure Information Protection.
+If you also enable license enforcement, only users that have an Azure Rights Management license assigned and are members of this specified group can protect content by using Azure Information Protection.

-You can use this parameter to implement a phased deployment of Azure Information Protection service even if all users have a license assigned to them.
+You can use this parameter to implement a phased deployment of Azure Information Protection even if all users have an Azure Rights Management license assigned to them.

 ```yaml
 Type: Guid